 Posted by Delish on Saturday, March 17, 2018

-Add drops of various food coloring dyes on top of the Cool Whip, then drag a toothpick through.
-This will be like your paint palette where creativity thrives.
-With your palette ready, let’s paint!
+Add drops of food coloring dyes on top of the Cool Whip, then drag a toothpick through.
+This multicolored bed of dyed whipped topping will be like your paint palette where creativity thrives.
+With your palette ready, let's paint!
 Take an egg and roll it through the dye.
-You’ll notice the fun design already taking hold.
-Roll a few more eggs, then let them sit on the Cool Whip for about ten minutes.
+You'll notice the fun marbled effect design already taking hold.
+Roll a few more eggs, then let them sit on the Cool Whip for about 10 minutes.
 Once time is up, rinse, and the eggs are done.

 While I haven't tried it, the same effect can be achieved with shaving cream, although it's probably better to stick with edible ingredients if you're going to ingest the eggs.
 It may be a good idea to wear some disposable gloves too.
 Egg dye can get a little messy on the hands when you roll your eggs.